jessecusack/scientific-workflow/HPC_clusters.md

 All HPC clusters work slightly differently, but some common elements are:

-* Use linux operating system
+* Use a linux type operating system
 * Usually access via a command line interface through ssh (although some GUI's do exist)
 * Separation of CPU/GPU resources (login/compute/visualise)
 * You have to schedule jobs (e.g. via slurm or PBS)
-* Separation of storage (home/work/scratch)
+* Clear separation of storage space (home/work/scratch)

-## Working efficiently
+## HPC etiquette and efficiency

+### Nodes

+HPC clusters usually have a login node and various types of compute nodes.
+The login node, as the name suggests, is the place you (and everyone else) log on to (usually via ssh).
+Computationally intensive tasks, really anything that requires significant memory, CPU or time, should NOT be run on the login nodes.
+Instead, you must request time on dedicated compute nodes using job scheduling software (e.g. [SLURM](https://slurm.schedmd.com/documentation.html)).
+If you're just testing things out and don't know how much time or resources you might need, start an interactive job for this purpose.

+On some HPC clusters, the compute nodes do not have internet access, so interacting with github and downloading files has to be done on the login nodes.
+This is usually ok because it doesn't demand too many resources.

 ### Storage

-Stuff in the home directory is usually backed up, so put code or analysis (git repositories) here and then create symbolic links to large datasets or model output which will likely be stored in a workspace or on scratch.
+Stuff in your home directory is usually backed up, so put code or analysis (including git repositories) here and then create symbolic links to large datasets or model output which will likely be stored in a workspace (might be backed up) or on scratch (not backed up).

 ### ssh keys